 Her son, Nick Dine, inherited his parents’ artistic inclination and turned it into a prolific career as an interior designer.
 In fact, he was the one to design Nancy’s bright and spacious Upper West Side apartment, which recently came to market.

-The living area connects to the Bulthaup kitchen, which has a large stainless steel top island, Gaggenau steam and convection ovens, 5 burner cook top, Sub Zero refrigerator with extra freezer and refrigerator drawers plus endless concealed storage.
+The living area connects to the Bulthaup kitchen, which has a large stainless steel top island, Gaggenau steam and convection ovens, a 5 burner cooktop, Sub Zero refrigerator with extra freezer and refrigerator drawers plus endless concealed storage.

 More luxury apartments

-A First Look at the Newly Completed Residences at 130 William, One of NYC’s Newest Skyscrapers
+A look inside 130 William, one of NYC’s Newest Skyscrapers

-See Inside a $5.7M Coco Chanel-Inspired Condo in the Trendy 40 Bleecker Building in NoHo, Manhattan
+See Inside a $5.7M Condo in the Trendy 40 Bleecker Building in NoHo, Manhattan